Hypercalcemia (Elevated Blood Calcium Level)

 - Depressed mood.

 There are three degrees of hypercalcemia: mild, moderate, and severe.
-This level is based on the results of laboratory tests that measure the level of calcium in the blood.
-The degree of hypercalcemia determines the treatment plan.
-Because hypercalcemia is often caused by cancer, how well it can be treated depends upon the success of treating the cancer.
+The level is based on the results of laboratory tests that measure the level of calcium in the blood.
+The degree of hypercalcemia sets the treatment plan.
+Because hypercalcemia is often caused by cancer, treating the underlying cancer is important.